face2cox/autoScript/README.md

 **autoScript** is a Linux program, specifically designed for Kali Linux, that takes common WiFi attacks and automates them into one easy to use program.

 ## Install
-Installation is simple just run:
+Installation is simple just download or clone the repository and in the folder run:

     bash ./install